 Your request for grade revision is essentially a letter in which you must state the following:

 To whom do I send my letter of appeal for grade revision?

 Your appeal must be sent to the Chair of the Academic Unit offering the course.
 When writing your appeal, keep in mind that the Chair or its delegate will send your appeal to the professor in question and ask for their comments.
 Another professor will then be assigned to review your work.
 Based on all documents provided, the Chair then determines the grade to be assigned.

 Can I appeal the Chair’s decision?

 The Chair’s decision can be appealed to the Senate Appeals Committee.
+This being said, the Senate Appeals Committee cannot change a grade.
+At that level of appeal, you would have to argue that the grade revision procedures were not followed and that another review is warranted.
 Refer to our section on this specific committee to know how to proceed.

 First, consult the Regulation on Academic Fraud.
 This regulation applies to all faculties of the University of Ottawa.